Why study abroad in Tanzania?

-Zanzibar’s extensive shoreline, unique flora and fauna, and tropical climate are ideal for exploring conservation and management of coral reefs, inter-tidal zones, and tropical forests.
-From your coastal base in Stone Town, a UNESCO World Heritage site, gain a deeper understanding of biodiversity, conservation areas, and ecotourism projects.
-Study rare or endemic species, such as the hawksbill sea turtle, Pemba flying fox, and Zanzibar red colobus monkey.
-Meet officials at Zanzibar’s Department of Forestry and the Institute of Marine Sciences to hear their perspectives on natural resource management.
+Zanzibar’s extensive shoreline, unique flora and fauna, and tropical climate are ideal for exploring conservation and management of coral reefs, inter-tidal zones, and mangrove and terrestrial forests.
+From your coastal base in Stone Town, a UNESCO World Heritage Site, gain a deeper understanding of the human-environment interface in the tropics, biodiversity, conservation areas, environmental challenges, and ecotourism projects.
+Study rare or endemic species such as the hawksbill sea turtle, Pemba flying fox, and Zanzibar red colobus monkey.
+Observe wildlife at Jozani-Chwaka Bay National Park and snorkel at Chumbe and Misali islands and Pange Sandbar.
+Meet officials at Zanzibar’s Department of Forestry, the Institute of Marine Sciences, and the University of Dar es Salaam to hear their perspectives about natural resource management.
 Learn and practice speaking Kiswahili during your homestays in Stone Town, Zanzibar, and on Pemba Island.
-Understand the techniques, methods, and ethics necessary for successful field research, and partner with experts on an independent study project of your choice.
-Examine issues in marine and coastal environments through short excursions.
-Observe wildlife while snorkeling off of Bawe, Chumbe, Kwale, Misali, and Mnemba islands.
-You’ll also visit Pange Reef and Sandbar.
+Understand the techniques, methods, and ethics necessary for successful field research in tropical settings and in diverse communities, and partner with an in-country expert on an Independent Study Project of your choice.
+Examine topics of marine and coastal environments and Swahili culture through short excursions.
+Meet with community members and institutions about challenges and their innovative solutions in an era of environmental change.

 - Delve deeply into ecosystems of the Indian Ocean and the islands of Tanzania-Zanzibar.